What is Phenology?

 .
 Phenology sites are continually being established in key areas along the Appalachian Trail (A.T.) where citizen-scientists can go to monitor.
 Monitors can utilize the Nature’s Notebook

 web-tool developed by the USA-NPN, to watch training videos, print datasheets, enter data and compare results.

 The mission of the A.T.
-Phenology Monitoring Program is twofold.
-The program is intended to provide education and outreach to the A.T.
+Seasons project is twofold.
+The project is intended to provide education and outreach to the A.T.
 Community and its neighbors, by bridging the gap between humans and nature.
 The program aims to expand understanding and appreciation for the natural world by providing hands-on, outdoor experiences to students, teachers, volunteers, and members and neighbors of the A.T.
 Community.
 Second, the A.T.
-Phenology Monitoring Program has been designed to harness the support of volunteers and citizen-scientists.
+Seasons project has been designed to harness the support of volunteers and citizen-scientists.
 Data collect by volunteers will contribute to a national pool of data and can be used for making natural resource management decisions along the A.T.

 Goals of the A.T.
 Phenology program

 - Establish sites along the A.T. where citizen scientists can monitor designated plants.

 - Engage club members, volunteers, community members, educators and students.

 - Promote a broad understanding of plant phenology and the relationship among phenological patterns and environmental change.

 - Use in-situ observations to detect patterns of phenology not observable using other platforms.

 - Use data to empower scientists, resource managers, and the public in their decision making and adaptation to variable climates and systems along the A.T.